s-bear/image-hash/README.md

 If built with `sqlite`, image-hash can build a [Multi-Vantage Point Tree](https://en.wikipedia.org/wiki/Vantage-point_tree) stored in a local database file.
 The database may be queried for images with exact or similar hashes.

-Note that currently any of supported image hash types may be added to the database and they will not be intelligently compared to one another.
-It is recommended not to specify `-dN`/`--dct N` when using database operations to avoid confusion.
+Note that the database is locked to a single type of hash and will reject queries with alternate hashes specified.
+Support for searching DCT prefixes may be added eventually.

 ## Building
 image-hash and optionally depends on `sqlite`, `libpng` and `libjpeg`.
 The `vcpkg.json` manifest may be used to collect those libraries automatically.